surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
+	* Added a "Preferred Crop Area" option in the Document SSO metabox from attachment editing pages.
-	* Removed "Image Subject Area" options under the Priority Media tab in the Document SSO metabox.
+	* Removed all "Image Subject Area" options under the Priority Media tab in the Document SSO metabox.
 	* Removed the Priority Media tab in the Document SSO metabox from attachment editing pages.
 * **Bugfixes**
 	* None.